Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 The Arkansas Game and Fish Commission offers online maps and mobile apps to assist hunters in finding legal hunting areas.

-Arkansas requires hunter education certification for all hunters born after January 1, 1960, before they can purchase a hunting license.
+Hunter education certification is mandatory for anyone born after 1968 before hunting in Arkansas.
 This education ensures hunters understand safety protocols, wildlife laws, and ethical hunting practices.

 The hunter education course can be completed online or in-person through approved providers.